Winter activities in Tromso with kids

 Located over 200 miles from the Arctic circle, Tromso is a surprisingly vibrant city for such a remote location.
 There are fabulous things to do in Tromso in winter.
-This is arguably the most comfortable place to see the Northern Lights or Aurora Borealis.
+This is arguably the most comfortable place to take a Tromso Northern Lights tour.
 It is also a popular starting point for most polar expeditions and other arctic adventures.

 We spent 5 days in Tromso during Thanksgiving, chasing the Northern Lights and soaking in the arctic splendor.
 For two months, between November and January, the sun remains below the horizon and the daylight is well… little.
 This time is also called morkitiden, “the dark time”.
 The idea of traveling with 2 small kids to a place with unabating darkness and sub-zero weather may seem unexciting initially but it worked well for us.
 There is, however, something magical about a place where the sun never rises and the lights dance in the sky!